 If you’re not overly enchanted by crazy bustle of the main tourist area, Village North is a great alternative.

 Although it’s slightly quieter than the town centre, this neighbourhood is still home to plenty of excellent hotels & restaurants for your trip.
-There’s even a handful of museums & tourist attractions like the Whistler Museum and Olympic Park, celebrating the town’s renown as the main ski venue for the 2010 Winter Olympic Games.
+There’s even a handful of museums & some of the top tourist attractions in Whistler like the Whistler Museum and Olympic Park, celebrating the town’s renown as the main ski venue for the 2010 Winter Olympic Games.

 Even in walking among the quaint pedestrian-only cobblestone streets of Village North, you’re still only minutes from all the action in The Village and from the Whistler Blackcomb Gondolas where you can zip up to the ski slopes.